 Joint carers

-If 2 or more people care for the child together in a residence that they share (i.e. jointly), only one of the joint carers can apply.
+If 2 or more people care for the child together in a residence that they share (that is, jointly), only one of the joint carers can apply.
 If one of the joint carers is a parent of a child, they must be the one who applies for a child support assessment (CSA Act section 26).

 Example: Irma, a child of Sirin and Jana, is in the joint care of Sirin and Tushar.
 Sirin can apply for a child support assessment for Irma.
 Tushar cannot apply for a child support assessment.